 As paralytic polio disappeared from the country, it also vanished from the national imagination- as often seems the case with infectious disease whose impact may be great but the memory of such vanishes with the microbe.
 In this case too, living memory of the disease is waning as the last generation to be affected by the disease ages.
 Thus, there is strong impetus to capture the history of this epidemic.
 Other states have initiated polio survivor oral history programs; and the University of Florida is in an excellent position to conduct interviews with polio survivors in the state.

+There are several projects recording the history of polio underway at the University of Florida.
+We continue to collect stories of living with the impact of polio.
 This project will be conducted in collaboration with the Samuel Proctor Oral History Program and will include training and working with a medical student interested in pursuing studies in the medical humanities.
 The Proctor Program will transcribe the interviews and post them to a web site that will focus on examining how polio transformed American society.